-As the owner of Duke’s Chowder House, I have made it my life’s mission to serve my customers great tasting food that is raised and harvested sustainably.
-From the beautiful, natural flavor of Wild Alaskan Salmon to grass-fed Australian Beef; my customers deserve the very best, and that is what they get, every time they visit one of our six locations.
+As the owner of Duke’s Seafood & Chowder, I have made it my life’s mission to serve my customers great tasting food that is raised and harvested sustainably.
+From the beautiful, natural flavor of Wild Alaskan Salmon to grass-fed Australian Beef; my customers deserve the very best, and that is what they get, every time they visit one of our seven locations.

 My passion for serving only the best is exactly what motivated me to write an email that got me into hot water a few years ago.
 After learning about some of the common practices in the farmed fish industry, I became concerned for the health of my family, friends and customers.
 I decided to take action do my part to spread the word about my findings.
 So, in May 2003, I wrote an email entitled “You Could Be Getting Poisoned If you Eat Somewhere Other Than Duke’s.”
 This email has become infamous.
 Let’s just say it stirred up some controversy.
 I never claimed that farmed fish was poisonous, but I did make the point that Wild Salmon was preferable to farmed salmon.